bips1996/File-Server-Java/Readme.md

 }
 ```
 ## 4.2 Client
-The client follows the follwing class and key methods
+The client contains the follwing class and key methods
 ```java
 class Client implements ActionListner
 {